 The debian/configure accepts arguments depending on the platform you are building on/for, see the debian/configure arguments section.
-It defaults to LinuxCNC running in user space ("uspace"), expecting the preempt\rt kernel to minimize latencies.
+It defaults to LinuxCNC running in user space ("uspace"), expecting the preempt rt kernel to minimize latencies.

-Once the Debian package scripts and meta-data are configured, build the package by running dpkg-buildpa dpkg-buildpackage needs to run from the linuxcnc-source-dir directory, not from linuxcnc-source-dir/debian.
+Once the Debian package scripts and meta-data are configured, build the package by running dpkg-buildpackage.